Title

 A law promoting and financing an integrated physical education and sports development program for schools in the Philippines, aiming to enhance physical and mental development, athletic opportunities, and organizational planning, with the creation of a commission overseeing the program's implementation and the construction of sports centers in each province.

-The Commission is composed of the Assistant Secretary for Physical Education as Chairman, the Director of Public Works, the Physical Director of the University of the Philippines, three coordinators representing the Bureau of Public Schools, the Bureau of Vocational Education, and the Bureau of Private Schools, and the President of the Philippine Amateur Athletic Federation.
+It includes: the Assistant Secretary for Physical Education (Chairman); the Director of Public Works; the Physical Director of the University of the Philippines; three coordinators representing the Bureau of Public Schools, Bureau of Vocational Education, and Bureau of Private Schools; and the President of the Philippine Amateur Athletic Federation (PAAF).

-The Assistant Secretary oversees the promotion and coordination of the schools' physical education and sports development programs under the general supervision and control of the Secretary of Education and acts as the Executive Director of the Commission.
+He/She oversees promotion and coordination of the schools’ physical education and sports development program under the Secretary of Education and serves as Executive Director of the Commission.

-The Commission shall submit an annual report to the Secretary of Education who will make appropriate recommendations to the President and Congress.
+It must submit an annual report to the Secretary of Education, who then makes appropriate recommendations to the President and Congress.

 Analyze Cases Smarter, Faster